BerlinChan/blog/content/posts/2021-07-02-where-the-askent-comes-from/index.md

 description:
 ---

-I have a personal project named [Askent](https://github.com/BerlinChan/askent), which is actually a clone of sli.do.
+I have a personal project named [Askent](https://github.com/BerlinChan/askent), which is actually a clone of [Sli.do](https://www.sli.do/).

 <!-- endExcerpt -->